-Evaluation of institutional-level performance occurs on an ongoing basis and is based on the efficacy of the NCRP in conducting the processes it utilizes to engage stakeholders and achieve process transparency, inclusion, local autonomy, jurisdictional authority, adaptive management, and integration.
-Indicators for the two objectives of Goal 1 "Intraregional Cooperation and Adaptive Management" are related to determining success of the NCRP, and include provision of ample outreach and input, and judicious selection of implementation projects that propose to meet NCRP goals.
+Evaluation of NCRP institutional performance is based on the efficacy of the NCRP in conducting the processes it uses to engage stakeholders and achieve process transparency, inclusion, local autonomy, jurisdictional authority, adaptive management, and integration.
+Indicators for the two objectives of Goal 1 "Intraregional Cooperation and Adaptive Management" include provision of ample outreach and input and judicious selection of implementation projects that propose to meet NCRP goals.
+Appendix B. provides tables that document NCRP meetings, presentations, workshops, conferences, and other approaches to stakeholder outreach with participant numbers where relevant.
+The chart below shows the NCRP's progress in providing an inclusive venue for stakeholder participation at NCRP general meetings.
+Due to ever-expanding outreach efforts, the number of participants at NCRP public meetings has been increasing since the inception of the group in 2005.